HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ---

-TODO:
+First, let's just recall the notions of finiteness you're likely to find in the literature[^2]:

-A <span class=defn>Finite Cardinal</span> is a set
+If $n : \mathbb{N}$, the <span class=defn>Finite Cardinal</span> of size $n$
-$$[n] = \{ x : \mathbb{N} \mid x \lt n \}$$.
+is the set $$[n] = \{ x : \mathbb{N} \mid x \lt n \}$$.

 A set $X$ is called <span class=defn>Bishop Finite</span> if it's (locally) isomorphic to a cardinal.
-That is, if for some $n$ we can prove
+That is, if for some $n:\mathbb{N}$ we can prove
 $$\exists f : X \cong [n]$$.

 A set $X$ is called <span class=defn>Kuratowski Finite</span> if it's (locally) the image of a cardinal.
-That is, if for some $n$ we can prove
+That is, if for some $n:\mathbb{N}$ we can prove
 $$\exists f : [n] \twoheadrightarrow X$$.

 A set $X$ is called <span class=defn>Subfinite</span> if it's (locally) a subobject of a cardinal.
-That is, if for some $n$ we can prove
+That is, if for some $n:\mathbb{N}$ we can prove
 $$\exists f : X \hookrightarrow [n]$$.

 A set $X$ is called <span class=defn>Dedekind Finite</span> if every mono $X \hookrightarrow X$ is actually an iso.
 That is, if we can prove
 $$\forall f : X \hookrightarrow X . \exists g : X \to X . fg = 1_X \land gf = 1_X$$.

-TODO: dedekind finiteness is different from the others, and we'll broadly ignore it.

-TODO: say a few words about type theory vs set theory.
-All these existentials are _truncated_, so they need only exist locally.
-If we ask for global definitions (with a $\Sigma$-type) then... what happens?
-Bishop ends up agreeing with cardinals.
-I think subfinite ends up being disjoint unions of propositions...
-What about kuratowski?
+It's pretty obvious from these definitions that dedekind finiteness is a bit different from the others.
+This comes with pros and cons, but in my experience it's rarely the thing to consider.
+I'm including its definition more for cultural growth than anything, and I won't say anything more about it in this post[^3].

+Also, notice we're putting an existential quantifier in front of everything.
+In the internal logic, this means that we're allowed to pass to an open cover of our base space and use a different $f$ on each open.
+If you prefer type theory[^4], you can replace every instance of $\exists$ by the [propositional truncation][9] of a $\Sigma$-type.

+It's interesting to ask what the "untruncated" versions of these will be.
+I think that untruncated bishop finite types are exactly the cardinals, untruncated subfinite types are disjoint unions of propositions...
+But it's not clear to me what the untruncated kuratowski finite types should be.
+Something like "kuratowski finite objects that aren't allowed to twist", but I don't quickly see a characterization of them[^5].

 ---